 However, other types of administrative changes, like changing a student’s name on official documentation, especially for exam results, are often more complex and slower to be implemented, if they are possible at all.
 In fact one interviewee expressed significant regret at their inability to change a student’s name and title on final exam results, which they perceived as having had a significant negative impact on the student when they moved on to a higher education setting.
 This difficulty is at least partially due to the centralised nature of many school exams, with schools having limited discretion on how to handle such issues.
 Schools also have limited capacity to help students navigate more formal changes.
 As the interviewee mentioned, “if there are things that we have to do to support individuals, and individuals are moving their identity in a way that was legally [recognised] or related to legal official documents, that would be very difficult to manage, I think”.
 As such, while some schools may seek to be inclusive of students with different gender identities, external legal and policy frameworks may limit these efforts, not least when students transition out of the school environment.

-It should also be noted that there may overall still be a greater tendency to introduce changes that tend towards male as a “default” option or define gender neutrality in male terms.
+It should also be noted that there might overall still be a greater tendency to introduce changes that tend towards male as a “default” option or define gender neutrality in male terms.
 For instance, there seems to be a more frequent emphasis on treating trousers as a gender-neutral clothing option than skirts.
 Some emerging reporting suggests that, even if changes are made to allow the wearing of a diverse range of gendered clothing, the uptake for feminine clothing tends to be low (see, e.g. Ferguson, 2017).
 As such, gender-neutral uniform policies may be subject to similar critiques as other formal equality type policies more broadly (see, e.g. Conaghan, 2013: 77-80), in that they may mask rather than alleviate systemic inequality.
 This raises the question of whether such changes actually challenge wider gender norms or whether they simply reify wider power structures (for a more detailed discussion of this concern see Cooper, this issue).
 Further, the introduction of such changes is generally aimed solely or primarily at accommodating trans pupils rather than benefiting all students, effectively limiting the potential of such changes for a more radical transformation of school-based gender rules and norms.